 How do you choose between focusing on one particular approach to architecture and being more of a generalist?

 My critique of American practices is that they get locked into a single building type and method pretty quickly, and they end up churning out the same formal project.
-In contract, I’m interested in designing a small number of buildings that are each very different.
+In contrast, I’m interested in designing a small number of buildings that are each very different.
 Each project attempts to have a different form, a different program, and a different idea.
 The aim is to jump from working with CLT [cross-laminated timber] on Haus Gables—a single-family residence in Atlanta—to working with wood frame construction on Lean-to ADU, an accessory dwelling unit in Los Angeles.
 And then to dive into a mid-rise tower.

 This strategy is linked to a way of seeing architecture as an intellectual pursuit.
 Some people see my work and think I’m all over the place, but I’d politely counter by saying it’s an optimistic way to build a boutique practice: being able to reinvent yourself with each project is liberating.
 The generation of architects before me named their housing projects in numerical series—houses one through 10—and some of my contemporaries have continued in this tradition.
 Pushing back on this approach to architecture and thinking about how to transition from Haus Gables, I was interested in moving beyond the diagram of the roof plan.
 The next house will have a flat, commercial roof, and it takes a deeper dive into a material argument.